 Tri-wave Laser Therapy has been clinically proven to not only reduce pain and inflammation but effectively treat the underlying causes.
 It is a completely pain-free treatment that does not require the use of drugs or surgery and there are NO dangerous side effects or risks.
 Tri-wave Laser Therapy also delivers positive outcomes more quickly than other treatment modalities.
 The many conditions for which Tri-wave Laser Therapy has been proven to be beneficial are:

 Enhance Post Surgical Healing

 Carpal Tunnel Syndrome

 Brain Disorders (Parkinson’s, Alzheimer’s, MS)

-Laser therapy can combined with PRP (Plasma Rich Platelets) and peptide therapies to enhance results and create a trifecta in rejuvenation for unmatched repair and recovery times, with healing of joints, tendons, muscles, arthritis, nerve damage, cartilage, bone and more at an unprecedented rate.
+Tri-wave Laser therapy can be combined with your own biologics and peptide therapies to enhance results and create a trifecta in rejuvenation for unmatched repair and recovery times, with the healing of joints, tendons, muscles, arthritis, nerve damage, cartilage, bone, and more at an unprecedented rate.

 Foundational Science and History of Laser Therapy